vaquer/django-awesome-gallery/README.md

 # django-awesome-gallery
-Simple and fancy gallery images for Django
+Simple and fancy gallery image for Django